 9. Call in the professionals

-There are many caterers and professional companies who are dedicated to organising events like these.
+There are many caterers and professional companies who are dedicated to organizing events like these.
 Trust them, tell them what you want and they will take care of the rest.
-From the location, to the caterer, through to the entertainment, put them in charge of making suggestions and telling you the constraints (budget, timing, number...)
+From the location to the caterer, through to the entertainment, put them in charge of making suggestions and telling you the constraints (budget, timing, number...)
 Don’t forget to use professional photographers who will allow you to remember beautiful memories of your corporate evening.